-The Pre-Health Student Resource Center has a variety of courses to help students explore health careers.
+The Pre-Health Student Resource Center has a variety of courses to help students explore and prepare for health careers.
+The following are elective courses, not prerequisite courses for health professional schools.
+Learn more about academics and prerequisites.

 AHS 1101: Orientation to Health Careers is a great fit for someone still considering many different options.
 The Future Physician Series is designed for students interested in learning about a career in medicine.
 Combine volunteering, reflection, and gaining credit with Experiences in Healthcare and Public Health.
 Our Global Courses take students out of their comfort zones to learn about themselves and health in a larger context.
 The Writing a Personal Statement course helps students tell their story when they are nearing application time.